spectatorpublishing/sample-arc-app/README.md

-# Traning Materials: Sample Arc Application
+# Training Materials: Sample Arc Application

 ## How to use this repository:
 ### Create Arc Fusion Project